 - Responsible

-- · Not Responsible
+- Not Responsible

 - Push?
 (Burden of proof)

-- The final regulations require the burden of proof to remain on the recipient, and the recipient must reach a determination of responsibility against the respondent if the evidence meets the applicable standard of evidence.
+- The final regulations require the burden of proof to remain on the recipient, and the recipient must redetermination of responsibility against the respondent if the evidence meets the applicable standard of evidence Id. at 30260-61 (en

-If a \$10,000.61 is the making identified the evidence meets the applicable standard of evidence. - Consider the Jameis Winston incident at FSU.
-Justice Harding "wrote that both sides' version of the events had strengths and weaknesses, but he did not find the credibility of one 'substantially stronger than the other.'
-"In sum, the preponderance of the evidence has not shown that you are responsible for any of the charged violations of the Code," Harding wrote."
+- Consider the Jameis Winston incident at ESU.
+Justice Harding "wrote that both sides' version of the events had trengths and weaknesses, but he did not find the credibility of one 'substantially stronger than the other 'In sum, the preponderance of the evidence has not shown that you are responsible for any of the charged violations of the Code,' Harding wrote."
 ESPN, Jameis Winston ruling: No violation (Dec.
+21, 2014)

-21, 2014). - · Admission of Responsibility? - · Remedies/Sanctions
+- · Admission of Responsibility?

+- · Remedies/Sanctions